Magdalena Sauer: Career

 After she finished her architectural training, she registered with the Institute of South African Architects in 1927.
-She focused as residential architecture and restoration of older buildings.
+She was hired by Frederick Man to design the Andros Hotel in 1928 in the Cape Dutch Revival style.
+This is now known as The Claremont Boutique Hotel.
+Thereafter she focused as residential architecture and restoration of older buildings.
 Among her projects were the restoration of buildings on Shortmarket, Longmarket, Rose, and Chiappini Streets in Cape Town's Bo-Kaap (then called the Malay Quarter) in the 1940s (with Reg de Smit), and creating the South African Cultural History Museum from the former Supreme Court building in the 1960s (the building has housed the Slave Lodge museum since 1998).
 She retired from architectural work in 1965.
 Both projects have since been declared protected historical sites.

 As a side occupation, Sauer wrote art criticism for Die Burger newspaper.

 Personal life

 She married once, briefly, to Trygve Strömsöe, the Norwegian engineer who designed the Table Mountain Aerial Cableway.
 Their daughter Karin Strömsöe, born 1924, became an artist and book illustrator.
 Magdalena Sauer died in 1983, aged 93 years.